 Students are protected from discrimination on the basis of sex pursuant to Title IX of the Education Amendments of 1972 and the Minnesota Human Rights Act.
 The purpose of this policy is to provide equal educational opportunity for all students and to prohibit discrimination on the basis of sex.

 II.
 GENERAL STATEMENT OF POLICY

 A. The school district provides equal educational opportunity for all students, and does not unlawfully discriminate on the basis of sex.
 No student will be excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any educational program or activity operated by the school district on the basis of sex.

-B. It is the responsibility of every school district employee to comply with this policy.
+B. Every school district employee shall be responsible for complying with this policy.

 C. The school board hereby designates the superintendent as its Title IX coordinator.
 This employee coordinates the school district’s efforts to comply with and carry out its responsibilities under Title IX.